scailable/sclbl-kpn-things/scailable_runtime_masters/raspberry_pi_zero/README.md

 Run `socket-sclbld`.
 It will exit, with the message that your device is now registered, and can assign a model.

-Assign the emotion model to your device in the Scailable dashboard.
+Assign the emotion model (transpiled from the uploaded `emotion.onnx`) to your device in the Scailable dashboard.

 Run `socket-sclbld`.
 This Scailable runtime daemon now serves assigned model(s).